AFST 3102 Africa in World History Since 1800

 3 hours; 3 credits

 Themes drawn from all regions of the continent of Africa south of the Sahara from 1800 to the present.
-The Islamic revolutions, the Zulu Empire and political evolution in South Africa, the rise of legitimate trade, the impact of European missionaries and explorers, imperialism, the colonial state, nationalist independence movements, and post-independence challenges.
+The Islamic revolutions, the Zulu Empire and political evolution in South Africa, the rise of legitimate trade, the impact of European missionaries and explorers, imperialism, the colonial state, nationalist independence movements, and post-independence challenges, and current economic, political, and current issues.
 This course is the same as History 3561.

 Prerequisite: English 1010